 Book your MOT online with Merityre and take your vehicle into one of our 10 DVSA (formally VOSA) approved MOT Test branches.
 All of our MOT Test stations have reached green rated approval levels and all Merityre MOT Testers are fully trained to the highest level.
+Learn what is checked in an MOT test from our detailed guide.

 The horn must emit a continuous and uniform sound which is loud enough to be heard clearly by other road users.